openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public init(elements: Collection<T>)
 ```

-Function: Constructs a [HashSet](collection_package_class.md#class-hashsett-where-t--hashable--equatablet) using the specified collection.
-The constructor sets the capacity of the [HashSet](collection_package_class.md#class-hashsett-where-t--hashable--equatablet) based on the size of the input collection `elements`.
+Function: Constructs a [HashSet](collection_package_class.md#class-hashsett-where-t--hashable--equatablet) using the given collection.
+The constructor sets the capacity of the [HashSet](collection_package_class.md#class-hashsett-where-t--hashable--equatablet) based on the size of the input collection.

 Parameters: